Tag Archives: elk hunting

 Hard Effort and Elk Hunting

 As hunters, we seem to revel in the challenge and frequent suffering that accompanies the efforts of hunting.
 I believe this comes from deep in our DNA handed down from our ancestry, from generations of exceptionally hard people that lived on the edge of survival.
 Pushing ourselves to that same absolute edge of our abilities during a hunt seems to tap into the very root of our hunting heritage, and the feeling intensifies the closer we get to the precipice of danger and complete collapse.
+Today’s elk hunting story is one like that.

-I was lucky enough to refine this discourse with a partner during one of my most recent hunts.
-Hard labor and putting in the time are a must when hunting Rocky Mountain Elk, and we were already deeply committed to a stalk high into the snowy mountains at seventy-five hundred feet.
 Nick and I have been friends for years, but this was his first time with me hunting elk, his first elk hunt period in fact.
 He had only taken his very first big game animal a few months prior during the Utah general season mule deer hunt, so this hunt was as much a learning experience as anything else.

 The weather that day was brutal to say the least, a winter storm had been producing freezing rain all night as the wind howled across the mountain range stacking the snow anywhere it could.
 Our time to hunt was short, so we’d decided to go for it since success favors the brave.

-As the light of day continued to brighten around us, we climbed a ridge spine that promised to put us in shooting range of a small group of cow elk spotted from the bottom of the canyon.
-The wind seemed to increase with every step, at times causing us to lose balance and slip in the deep snow.
-We took the opportunity to talk, as the noise of the wind could cover up a Peterbilt at fast-idle.
-I regaled Nick with hunting stories of the past, hardships endured, triumphs after failures and so on.
-Nick being quite eager to learn and be successful as a hunter was happy to discuss all the fine points that make for a fortunate hunt.
+Nick being quite eager to learn and be successful as a hunter was happy to discuss all the finer points that make for a fortunate hunt.
 The wind battered our faces with bits of hail and snow as we lumbered up the ridge, and our discussion turned to a different subject.
 “At what point does the suffering endured during a hunt cease to be fun” in the traditional sense.
 After all, most of us hunt because we enjoy it despite the difficulty.

 My inquisitive colleague also asked how this hunt stacked up against other difficult hunts I’ve been lucky to endure.
 If I recall correctly he asked; on a scale of one to ten, ten being the worst hunt I’d ever been on, how are we doing today?

-Like a veteran of some awful war, my eyes glazed over and immediately took me back to a freezing cold evening on a slippery mountain deep in Montana’s Kootenai National Forest.
+Like a veteran of some awful war; my eyes glazed over and immediately took me back to a freezing cold evening on a slippery mountain deep in Montana’s Kootenai National Forest.
 For days we had hiked countless miles through clouds and freezing rain, taken several spills down rocky scree-piles and still had nothing to show yet.
 I found myself clawing up an incredibly steep and treacherous mountain, slipping and sliding grabbing at sticks to gain traction.
 I would have given up long ago but we’d taken a shot, and I swore to myself that I would either find it or confirm the fear that it was a miss.
 My heart pounded like I’d never felt before, rain and sweat both ran freely down my face.
 I couldn’t have cared less since the point of full soak had passed hours before.
 My patience and exhaustion threshold had been reached, and using my rifle as a crutch I dug into the hillside for every taxing step.
 After what seemed an eternity, I finally reached the landmark only to find that the better part of the day had all been a waste of effort.
 I was ready for complete surrender, ready to throw my rifle down the hill and leave my tag hanging in the nearest tree.

-I flashed back to the windswept ridge where Nick stood awaiting my answer, I quickly evaluated the labor and suffering we had seen already that morning.
+I quickly evaluated the labor and suffering we had seen already that morning.
 And I multiplied it as I looked at what lay ahead, compounded by the unknown that was sure to stand out later.
-I told Nick, right now we’re at about a six.
+I told Nick; “right now we’re at about a six.”
 And we carried on.

 The snow got deeper, and we found ourselves moving from one hole to another, digging our feet out with each step.
 I found myself looking for small trees and bushes protruding from the snow, and stepping on them to use like a natural snowshoe.
 If only I’d been smart enough to bring a pair I could use for every step.